ZhengLiangliang1996/zhengliangliang1996.github.io/_posts/2024/07/2024-7-08-What-is-Mathematics-CH3-Solution.md

     \end{equation*}
     $$

-    and continuing this process iteratively $n$ times, we reach the desired expression
+    and continuing this process iteratively $$n$$ times, we reach the desired expression

     $$\sqrt{2-\sqrt{2+\sqrt{2+\dots+\sqrt{2}}}}$$